Explaining higher-order correlations between elliptic and triangular flow: Cumulants of flow fluctuations in the intrinsic frame

 There are four cumulants of order $2$ allowed by symmetry: $c_{1100}$, $c_{0011}$, $c_{0200}=c_{2000}$ and $c_{0002}=c_{0020}$.
 The first two are the largest and correspond to the width of $v_n$ fluctuations, $\sigma_{v_n}$~\cite{Voloshin:2007pc}:\footnote{The other two cumulants $c_{0200}$ and $c_{0002}$ measure the asymmetry of $v_n$ fluctuations, and are much smaller, as will be shown in Sec.~\ref{s:powercounting}.}

-The central limit theorem implies that only cumulants of order $1$ and $2$ are kept, which means that the probability distribution of $V_2$ and $V_3$ is Gaussian in the intrinsic frame~\cite{Voloshin:2007pc}.
-Since none of these cumulants mix $V_2$ and $V_3$, they are uncorrelated in the Gaussian limit~\cite{Alqahtani:2025wan}.
-Therefore, the correlations studied in this paper are all driven by non-Gaussian properties of the distribution, so that we shall not neglect cumulants of order $3$ and higher.\footnote{ Non-Gaussian fluctuations are also responsible for the non-zero $v_3\{4\}$ seen in Pb+Pb~\cite{ALICE:2011ab} and Xe+Xe~\cite{CMS:2019cyz,CMS:2025xtt} collisions , the hierarchy of higher-order cumulants of $v_2$ ($v_2\{4\}$, $v_2\{6\}$, $v_2\{8\}$) in p+Pb collisions~\cite{CMS:2015yux,CMS:2019wiy}, as well as the splitting between $v_2\{4\}$ and $v_2\{6\}$ in mid-central Pb+Pb collisions~\cite{Giacalone:2016eyu,CMS:2017glf,ALICE:2018rtz,CMS:2023bvg}.} In Sec.~\ref{s:powercounting}, we discuss the orders of magnitude of these higher-order cumulants and, more specifically, how they depend on the size and shape of the quark-gluon plasma created in the early stages of the collision.
+If fluctuations in the intrinsic frame are Gaussian~\cite{Voloshin:2007pc}, all cumulants vanish beyond order $2$.
+Now, the cumulants of order $1$ and $2$ listed above do not mix $V_2$ and $V_3$.
+Therefore, $V_2$ and $V_3$ are uncorrelated in the Gaussian limit~\cite{Alqahtani:2025wan}, and the correlations studied in this paper are all driven by non-Gaussian properties of the distribution.
+In order to model these non-Gaussianities, we need to take into account cumulants of order $3$ and higher.\footnote{ Non-Gaussian fluctuations are also responsible for the non-zero $v_3\{4\}$ seen in Pb+Pb~\cite{ALICE:2011ab} and Xe+Xe~\cite{CMS:2019cyz,CMS:2025xtt} collisions , the hierarchy of higher-order cumulants of $v_2$ ($v_2\{4\}$, $v_2\{6\}$, $v_2\{8\}$) in p+Pb collisions~\cite{CMS:2015yux,CMS:2019wiy}, as well as the splitting between $v_2\{4\}$ and $v_2\{6\}$ in mid-central Pb+Pb collisions~\cite{Giacalone:2016eyu,CMS:2017glf,ALICE:2018rtz,CMS:2023bvg}.} In Sec.~\ref{s:powercounting}, we discuss the orders of magnitude of these higher-order cumulants and, more specifically, how they depend on the size and shape of the quark-gluon plasma created in the early stages of the collision.

-Cumulants defined by Eq.~(\ref{defcmpqr}) are expressed as a function of moments using a generating function which is formally identical to Eq.~(\ref{defMHC}), the only difference being that one averages over events with the same reaction plane:

-For central collisions with $b=0$, azimuthal symmetry is restored, and the generating functions (\ref{defMHC}) and (\ref{intrinsiccumulants}) are identical.
-This implies $c_{mmqq}=MHC(v_2^{2m},v_3^{2q})$.\footnote{Note, however, that these cumulants represent only a subset of the non-vanishing cumulants, since all cumulants with $2(m-p)+3(q-r)=0$ are allowed by symmetry.} For $b\not= 0$, expressions of $MHC(v_2^{2m},v_3^{2q})$ as a function of intrinsic cumulants $c_{mpqr}$ involves additional terms, which will be derived in Sec.~\ref{s:expvsintrinsic}. \textbf{}
+We have seen that experimental and intrinsic cumulants coincide if $b=0$, which implies $MHC(v_2^{2m},v_3^{2q})=c_{mmqq}$ using Eq.~(\ref{defMHC}).
+For $b\not= 0$, on the other hand, the expression of $MHC(v_2^{2m},v_3^{2q})$ as a function of intrinsic cumulants involves additional terms, which will be derived in Sec.~\ref{s:expvsintrinsic}.